European shares hold near six-year highs; utilities slip

 Utility stocks underperformed after Citigroup cut its ratings on some southern European stocks in the sector, such as Enel.
 Regulatory pressures and increasing competition could affect the companies' earnings, the bank said.

-Citigroup's downgrades led to a 0.2 percent decline by the STOXX Europe 600 Utilities Index, compared with a 0.1 percent rise on the broader STOXX 600 index.
+Citigroup's downgrades led to a 0.2 percent decline by the STOXX Europe 600 Utilities Index, compared with a flat performance on the broader STOXX 600 index.
 The utilities index has risen about 13 percent since the start of 2014, making it one of the top-performing sectors.

-Expectations that European Central Bank head Mario Draghi will cut interest rates or introduce other measures next week to stop inflation falling too low and help the economy have enabled the region's stock markets to maintain a broad, upwards trajectory since the start of 2014.
+Expectations that European Central Bank head Mario Draghi will cut interest rates or introduce other monetary policy measures next week to help Europe's economy have enabled the region's stock markets to maintain a broad, upwards trajectory since the start of 2014.

 The FTSEurofirst 300 is up by about 5 percent since the start of 2014, while the DAX and CAC have risen by about 4-5 percent.

-"But make no mistake, this is not going to be as easy as many are thinking," he said, referring to opposition to cutting rates that Draghi could face from some fellow policymakers.
+"But make no mistake, this is not going to be as easy as many are thinking," he said, referring to opposition to cutting rates that Draghi could face in some quarters of the ECB.

 Europe bourses in 2014: link.reuters.com/pap87v